-You don’t need professional dog training or speech pathology training to develop an understanding of what your dog is trying to communicate.
+You don’t need professional dog training or speech pathology training to understand what your dog is trying to communicate.
 Recordable dog talking buttons is a new technique that can be used to increase communication with your dog.
 With a little bit of practice, your dog can communicate a few basic things like wanting to play or go on a walk.

-This can be made possible now through an adaptive device by Christina Hunger CC-SLP, who is a San Diego based speech-language pathologist.
-She has taught her dog Stella to communicate with not just words but also feelings and adaptive speech technologies.
-The technology uses a speech button that is pre-programmed with words that her dog can alternatively select when she wants to communicate her thoughts, wants, and needs.
+This can be made possible through Christina Hunger, CC-SLP’s adaptive device, a San Diego-based speech-language pathologist.
+She has taught her dog Stella to communicate with words and feelings and adaptive speech technologies.
+The technology uses a pre-programable speech button with words that her dog can alternatively select when she wants to communicate her thoughts, wants, and needs.

 The Supplies You Need